Intermap Technologies: A Case Study In Value Investing

 - Standby Purchase Commitment to backstop the offering.

 In pure monetary terms, the debt restructure represents a tremendous amount of value.
-Over $25 million in interest expense over a 4 year period has been eliminated.
+Over $25 million in interest expense over a 4-year period has been eliminated.
 The royalty liability, which was on Intermap's books for $7.5 million, was reduced by $4.5 million.
 In all, the restructure represents a $30 million benefit for Intermap.
 But, it's the intangibles associated with maintaining the necessary capital to grow the business that matter most.

 Analysis Of Intermap On A Pro Forma Basis

-We don't know the details of the offering yet but we can make some reasonable assumptions.
+We don't know the details of the offering yet, but we can make some reasonable assumptions.
 Let's start with the balance sheet.

 Intermap had negative working capital (current assets minus current liabilities) of minus $30 million.
-Even backing out the short term notes, assuming they would eventually be rolled over, working capital was negative $3 million.
+Even backing out the short-term notes, assuming they would eventually be rolled over, working capital was negative $3 million.
 After the rights offering, working capital will improve to positive $3 million.
 It takes working capital to grow a company and with the capital raise, Intermap will finally be in a position to bid on additional jobs and grow revenue from the $270 billion worldwide geospatial industry.

 As previously mentioned, total liabilities will be reduced by $4.5 million.
 However, the company will continue to maintain a negative net worth of $32 million due to prior year accumulated deficits.